 Directed by Debra Granik, who previously introduced the world to Jennifer Lawrence in Winter’s Bone, Leave No Trace is a more mature film with similar themes and no less impressive performances from the leads.

 A small and thoughtful film by writer-director Paul Dano, Wildlife is a tale of a dysfunctional nuclear family.
-They inhabit a strange middle-time between larger issues, of social unrest and women’s equality, that are pervasive in movies like this.

 It is a quiet yet moving film, with measured performances that are honest to a fault.

 Based on a novel of the same name by Richard Ford, this film is a promising filmmaking debut from Dano, known previously for his acting roles.

 Carey Mulligan, as Jeanette, is a mother and wife abandoned to her own defenses when her husband, Joe, loses his job and rebounds by leaving his family to fight a fire near the Canadian border.

 Shown from the point of view of their 14-year old son, Joe, Wildlife is a portrait of the breakdown of a marriage.
 More so, Wildlife is a glimpse into the role of a woman and mother when a family unit is shaken and abandoned.

 Gyllenhaal is spot on as an all-American man who’s lost his purpose, but it is Mulligan’s performance that carries the picture and the strength of the direction.

 3.2 THE BEST INDEPENDENT FILMS 2019 - DOCUMENTARIES